jnhuang02/creatorverse/README.md

 - [x] Responsive grid layout for displaying creator cards
 - [x] Navigation between pages without reload using `react-router-dom`
+- [x] Default avatar if no imageURL used

 ## Video Walkthrough